A Rosetta Stone for Wilson Line Defects

 In general, the counting procedure will output the MLPF $\mathcal{Z}_{\texttt{full}}(q;\dots)$, which contains all states: super-primaries, super-descendent conformal primaries, and their conformal descendents.
 It is expressed in terms of a fugacity $q$, which captures the scaling dimension of a multi-letter state, as well as other fugacities capturing global symmetries, denoted by the elepesis.

 In order to extract the MLPF of conformal primary states only, recall that conformal descendents are generated from conformal primaries by the action of momentum generators, and this increases their dimension by unity.
-Specialising to 1D, which is the case that we are interested in, we have
+Specialising to 1D, which is the case that we are interested in, we have for the SLPF

 where $P$ is the momentum generator.
 Thus, we can construct all possible conformal descendants given a MLPF of solely conformal primaries $\mathcal{Z}_{\texttt{primary}}$ as follows:

 The MLPF including both conformal primaries and descendents, $\mathcal{Z}_\texttt{full}$, can therefore be written as